hero image

 Overview

 The Executive Edge in Sport delivers insider access to the minds shaping global sport.
 Through exclusive, on-demand Masterclasses with senior leaders from elite leagues, major events, global brands, and governing bodies, learners gain practical insight into how the sports industry operates at the highest level.
-Covering leadership, governance, fan engagement, commercial strategy, innovation, and inclusion, each session brings real-world experience and best practice into sharp focus.

-Developed in collaboration with executive education leaders at the Rotman School of Management, the business school at the University of Toronto, the Executive Edge in Sport combines world-class academic thinking with the lived experience of those driving decision-making in sport today.
 Designed for ambitious professionals passionate about creating impact, the course equips current and future sports leaders with the knowledge, perspective, and network to lead with confidence in a rapidly evolving global industry.

-Learn from industry experts:
+Learn from sports industry experts:

 Kathleen McGinn